cococonscious/koji/README.md

 Similar should work for any hook runner, just make sure you're using it with the `prepare-commit-msg` hook.

-When using it as a hook, any message passed to `git -m` will be used for the commit summary.
+When using it as a hook, any message passed to `git commit -m` will be used for the commit summary.
 Writing your commit as a conventional commit, e.g. `git commit -m "feat(space): delete some stars"`, will bypass koji altogether.